SehrishHussain/glofnet/README.md

-# GLOFNet Reproduction
+# GLOFNet Data Pipeline

-This project reproduces the data engineering pipeline described in the paper:
+An extensible Python data pipeline for acquiring, preprocessing, and harmonizing multimodal glacier datasets for AI and climate research.

+The project is inspired by the methodology presented in:

-**GLOFNet: A Multimodal Dataset for GLOF Monitoring and Prediction**
+> GLOFNet: A Multimodal Dataset for GLOF Monitoring and Prediction

-## Current Progress

-- ✅ Python environment configured
-- ✅ Google Earth Engine authentication
-- ✅ Randolph Glacier Inventory (RGI) integration
-- ✅ Glacier lookup module implemented
+This repository builds a modular, reusable pipeline that can be extended to additional glaciers, datasets, and machine learning workflows.

 ## Planned Pipeline